 2. Check your credit card statements

 It's always wise to inspect what you expect.
 Make it a habit to check your statements more than once a month.
-If you bank with Servus, set up automatic alerts!
-As soon as you notice an unauthorized charge, report it.
+If you bank with Servus, the Servus Mastercard Fraud Management system now offers SMS message alerts, giving you a more immediate and convenient way of monitoring your account activity.
+If there’s suspicious activity on your Mastercard account, you’ll receive a text message alerting you.

 3. Make your bank a contact

 Add your bank's number as a contact in your phone.
-If you're a Servus member, add 1.844.334.3808 and call us immediately if your Servus Mastercard is lost, stolen or if you notice unfamiliar charges on your statement.
+If you're a Servus member, add 1.844.334.3808 and call us immediately if your Servus Mastercard is lost or stolen.
 Adding the number to your contacts list can save time when stress levels rise.

 4. Evaluate all sources asking for information